 Most student bloggers in India barely have enough time to navigate the rigorous and strenuous school work presented in Indian colleges.
 And that means they can’t even find spare time to put up creative contents that generate any meaningful income.

-This presents a problem for the college-attending bloggers in India because they continuously choose between quitting blogging or being inconsistent bloggers who make no money from it.
+This presents a problem for the college-attending bloggers in India because they continuously choose between quitting blogging or being inconsistent bloggers who make no money.

 - Family orientation